toladata/Knowledgebase/en/11-track/update-data-real-time.md

 # Auto-pull Data
 ---
 You can set up auto-pull, to pull in any new data from your Ona, Google Sheets or a JSON feeds on specified frequencies.
-#### **Turn on Auto-Pull**
+#### **Turn on Auto-pull**

-To turn on Auto-Pull you need to go to your Table's view page and click on the Data Sources tab.
+To turn on Auto-pull you need to go to your Table's view page and click on the Data Sources tab.
 Mind that you can only set Auto-Pull frequency for those data sets that get updated (not for CSV or JSON files).

 ![](/assets_en/auto-pull.png)